ttyn/ttyn.github.com/sa_homework/content/2012/07-09-lot_s_of_tips.md

 * repeat last command argument
         !$ last argument
         !* all argument
+* notify cmd line this is the end of options
+        --
 * readline
         Ctrl-a, Ctrl-e, Ctrl-u, Ctrl-k
         Ctrl-w  delete a word backwards